orhun/personal-blog/content/zero-deps-random-in-rust.md

 }
 ```

 However, we're still far from our objective, which is generating random numbers without dependencies.
-Even `rand` with default features has several reverse dependencies:
+Even `rand` with default features has several transitive dependencies:

 ```sh
 $ cargo tree